thaysom22/justAbbyH/TESTING.md

 6. As a new user, I want to be shown feedback on the status of my payment and subscription, so that I am resassured I have been provided with what I have paid for and I know what further action to take if necessary.

 * The subscribe form button is disabled until valid payment information is entered.
 The user is shown realtime feedback before form submit if there are errors with payment information.
 When the payment information is valid, the user is shown the charge amount and the button is enabled.
 * When valid subscribe form is submitted, the user is shown an overlay with a repeating animation and is informed that their payment is being processed.
-If the process is successful the user is shown a subscription successful page and given instructions for how to activate their account
+If the process is successful the user is shown a subscription successful page and given instructions for how to activate their account via email link.
+* If there is an error with authorizing user's payment the overlay is removed and the user is shown the specific error message from Stripe beneath payment input.

 Subscribed user: